SpikeTheSpaceCowboy/starbound-tools/README.md

 Miscellaneous collection of scripts and tools for managing a Starbound server.

 Upcoming changes:
-  1. Show users connected I.P.
+  1. (Complete) xShow users connected I.P.
 Address next to their name.

     1a.
 Show time users connected.
   2. Implement ability to ban I.P.
 Addresses (Users) through use of windows firewall rules.